Does sunscreen cause cancer?

 Mineral Sunblocks: Nano vs. Micronized Particles

 As soon as you learn to look for words like “zinc oxide” and “titanium dioxide” on your sunscreen (sunblock!) bottles, another layer reveals itself.
-Apparently smaller sized pieces of the minerals protect one better from the UV rays of the sun.
-They also rub in more effectively.
-Many sunblocks therefore use “nano particles” of both zinc oxide and titanium dioxide.
+Apparently smaller sized pieces of the minerals rub in more effectively (but also change the way the UVA and UVB radiation is screened out).
+For aesthetic reasons, many sunscreens therefore use “nano particles” of both zinc oxide and titanium dioxide.

-The smaller the particle, unfortunately, the more likely it is that it is absorbed into the skin’s cells, where it could cause unknown problems, including…what else?
+The smaller the particle, unfortunately, the more likely it is that it is absorbed into the skin, where it could cause unknown problems, including…what else?
 Cancer.
 1, 2, 3 The nano particles may also be more hazardous to the environment and even if swallowed inadvertently while swimming.

 You might also see the term “micronized” on a sunblock using zinc oxide or titanium dioxide.
 This is a smaller form of the minerals, but not as small as “nano”.
 If the ingredients weren’t “micronized” – simply the process of grinding them smaller – they would be gritty like sand, rather ineffective at protecting your skin, and pure opaque white if it was possible to apply correctly.
 Micronized minerals are not small enough to get through the cell walls and are nothing to worry about.